Create a Yates account today!

 And don’t forget: add mulch onto the top of the potting mix in your pots – this really helps to reduce moisture loss.

-Have you noticed a black ashy-looking film on your citrus leaves and stems, or seen ants crawling up and down the tree?
+Have you noticed a black ashy-looking film on your citrus leaves, or seen ants crawling up and down the tree?

-Scale insects are sap-suckers that are a special challenge for citrus trees.
+Scale insects are one of the usual culprits; they're a particular challenge for citrus trees.
 Scale species can vary quite a lot in appearance; they can resemble small shell-like bumps, or can be covered in a waxy white or pink coating that protects their soft bodies from predators.
-Scale insects exude ‘honeydew’ as a waste product from feeding on the tree; it's very sugary and sweet, so ants are keen to collect it...sooty mould finds it very attractive to grow on.
+Scale insects exude ‘honeydew’ as a waste product from feeding on the tree; it's very sugary and nutritious, so ants are keen to collect it...plus sooty mould is quick to colonise sticky honeydew residues.

-Control scale insects by spraying thoroughly using Yates Conqueror Spraying Oil, which smothers and kills sucking insect pests.
-Once the insects are under control, the sooty mould and the ants won’t have a food source and will gradually disappear.
+Control scale insects by spraying foliage thoroughly with Yates Conqueror Spraying Oil, which smothers and kills sucking insect pests.
+Once the insects are under control, the sooty mould and the ants won’t have a food source, so they'll gradually disappear.

 Share